chrisuka/42_libft/README.md

 * ``O``|``BUILD_OPTIMAL`` : build with heavier optimization
 * ``D``|``BUILD_DEBUG`` : build with debug symbols and fsanitize

-*Plus a utility command for running Norminette on the project:*\
+Plus a utility command for running Norminette on the project:\
 ``norme``

 ## TODO:
 * .so target (mainly to support the testers on linux)
-* PRE_REQUISITE message should be printed whenever objects need to be recompiled